2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 Callahan,B.J. *et al.* (2016) DADA2: High-resolution sample inference from illumina amplicon data. *Nature Methods*, **13**, 581–583.

+Fierer,N. and Jackson,R.B.
+(2006) The diversity and biogeography of soil bacterial communities. *Proceedings of the National Academy of Sciences of the United States of America*, **103**, 626–631.

 Freeman,L.M. *et al.* (2013) Current knowledge about the risks and benefits of raw meat–based diets for dogs and cats. *Journal of the American Veterinary Medical Association*, **243**, 1549–1558.

 Fujimoto,S. *et al.* (2004) Optimal bacterial dna isolation method using bead-beating technique. *Memoirs Kyushu Univ Dep Of Health Scis Of Medical Sch*, **3**, 33–38.

+Gouy,M. *et al.* (2009) SeaView version 4: A multiplatform graphical user interface for sequence alignment and phylogenetic tree building. *Molecular biology and evolution*, **27**, 221–224.

+Grundmann,H. *et al.* (2001) Determining confidence intervals when measuring genetic diversity and the discriminatory abilities of typing methods for microorganisms. *Journal of clinical microbiology*, **39**, 4190–4192.

 Laflamme,D. (1997) Development and validation of a body condition score system for cats: A clinical tool. *Feline practice (Santa Barbara, Calif.: 1990)(USA)*.